House of Commons passes Emergencies Act motion after fractious debate

 "The NDP Caucus in 1970 under Tommy Douglas took a courageous and principled stand against the War Measures Act.
 Today's NDP under Jagmeet Singh betrays the legacy and supports Liberals on the Emergencies Act," the former Burnaby MP tweeted.

-When asked if he was breaking from Douglas, Singh said the Emergencies Act is not the same as the War Measures Act as the former has parliamentary oversight and limitations on its powers.
+When asked if he was breaking from Douglas, Singh said the Emergencies Act is not the same as the War Measures Act, as the Emergencies Act has parliamentary oversight and limitations on its powers.

+Former NDP Leader Ed Broadbent has also said the Emergencies Act is not the War Measures Act, which he voted against in 1970.
+He said the Emergencies Act has reduced powers, will expire after 30 days and the Charter of Rights and Freedoms is not suspended.

 This report by The Canadian Press was first published Feb.
 21, 2022.